unahouExosite/docs/scripting/README.md

 Scripts are written in Lua 5.2 scripting language.
 For general information about Lua 5.2, please reference the [online manual](http://www.lua.org/manual/5.2/).

-It's possible to add scripts to your application either using Portals, or by using [RPC API](https://github.com/exosite/api/tree/master/rpc).
-In Portals, scripts are located at /manage/scripts, e.g.:
+Scripts can be added to an application either using Portals, or by using [RPC API](https://github.com/exosite/api/tree/master/rpc).
+In Portals, scripts are added on the script management page, e.g.:

 ```
 https://portals.exosite.com/manage/scripts